AllenInstitute/ZeroMQ-XOP/Readme.rst

 XOP Toolkit Setup
 ^^^^^^^^^^^^^^^^^

-Our build system (cmake) must know where the XOP toolkit's main code files are (located in $xop-toolkit-dir/XOPSupport).
+Our build system (cmake) must know where the XOP toolkit's main code files are (located in $xop-toolkit-dir/XOP Toolkit 8/IgorXOPs/XOPSupport).
 By default, cmake will search for them in: $zmq-xop-dir/XOPSupport.

 If using the default location, one should make a shortcut/symbolic link between ``$xop-toolkit-dir/XOPSupport`` and ``$zmq-xop-dir/XOPSupport``: